sansax27/ReadingRightAndroidInternApp/README.md

 # ReadingRightAndroidInternApp

 Reading Right is an Ed-Tech startup with the concept of making reading newspaper a fun habit by providing every required Additional Assets.
-This repository is made to signify my contrbution to this company as actual repository to which I have contributed is bound by NDA and thereby private.
+This repository is made to signify my contrbution to Android Team of this company as actual repository to which I have contributed is bound by NDA and thereby private.
 I am part of their core Android Team to build and contribute to their app which can be found on play store as :- https://play.google.com/store/apps/details?id=in.readingright.app.
 My role owes to the responsibilities that include :-

 A) To convert Java Code to Kotlin.